Effective January 1, 2024, the Federal Carbon Tax rate rider will see a system-wide average increase of 0.5%. View the news release.

 Where does this money go?

 On November 22, 2022, the federal government approved Saskatchewan's proposal for an updated Output-Based Performance Standards (OBPS) program, which now includes electricity generation.
-As a result, the 2023-2030 carbon tax revenue we collect will be paid to the provincial government, effective January 1, 2023.
+As a result, the 2023-2030 carbon tax revenue we collect is paid to the provincial government.

 The provincial government is developing the mechanism to reinvest these funds back into Saskatchewan.